 Save with the Firenze Card in Florence

 The Firenzecard (Florence Card) is a sightseeing pass sold by the Florence tourist office to cover admission to almost all top sights in the city for a period of 72 hours.
-At most sights, it offers skip-the-line access although at some it is still necessary to pass by the ticket window to pick up a ticket, while time-slot reservations are required for the Uffizi and Accademia galleries.
+At most sights, it offers skip-the-line access although at some it is still necessary to pass by the ticket window to pick up a ticket.
+Time-slot reservations are required for the Uffizi and Accademia galleries and time is usually available for Firenzecard holders even if regular slots are sold out.

-The Firenzecard is available as a plastic card or as a mobile phone app — the price is the same but the plastic card is easier used at turnstiles and never breaks when dropped.
-The Firenzecard Plus adds unlimited public transportation to the standard Florence Card — not available at all times but transportation is easily added as a separate card.
+The Firenzecard is available as a plastic card or as a mobile phone app.
+The price is the same but the plastic card is easier to use at turnstiles and never breaks when dropped.

-The Firenzecard Restart is only available as a mobile phone app — it allows anybody with an expired Firenzecard to add another 48 hours anytime within a year of purchasing the original card.
+The Firenzecard Restart is only available as a mobile phone app.
+It allows anybody with an expired Firenzecard to add another 48 hours anytime within a year.
 It does not allow further visits to already visited sights.

 Buying the Firenzecard

 The Firenzecard is a good deal for families.
 Although children under 18 have free admission to all state and municipal museums (and most other sights too) they usually have to wait in the standard queues.
-However, they may join parents with Firenzecards in the fast-track line for free.
-However, note the special requirements for the top sights in Florence below (Uffizi and Accademia / David) — include the children here for free reserved tickets too.
+Children may join parents with Firenzecards in the fast-track line for free.
+However, note the special requirements for the top sights in Florence below (Uffizi and Accademia / David).
+Include the children here for free reserved tickets too.

 See the Uffizi and Accademia Galleries With the Firenzecard

 Visitors who plan ahead may do even better.
-Reservations for the Uffizi and Accademia may be made telephonically (but not online) for free even weeks before actually purchasing the Firenzecard.
-Remember to include children for free too.
+Reservations for the Uffizi and Accademia may be made telephonically (but not online) even weeks before actually purchasing the Firenzecard.
+Remember to include children too.
 (Normally, time-slot reservations cost €4 per person.)

 Simply phone the Florence Museums at +39 055-294-883.
 Select an appropriate language and then option 3.
+Ignore messages that no time slots are available until you speak to an operator.
 Mention right at the beginning that it concerns Firenzecard reservations and make appointments for the Uffizi and Accademia.
 Include children.
-A short number linked to your name will be provided as code to pick up the tickets at the Uffizi and Accademia.
+A short number linked to your name will be provided as a code to pick up the tickets at the Uffizi and Accademia.
 (The telephone line may go silent at times with some Italian in between but it really is a simple process.)

 Reservations may also be made immediately if buying the Firenzecard at the Palazzo Pitti, Bargello, or Uffizi Gallery.
-At the Uffizi, avoid the regular ticket queue and look for the special counter for buying the Firenzecard, although the better option for shorter queues is likely at the Bargello.
+At the Uffizi, avoid the regular ticket queue and look for the special counter for buying the Firenzecard.
+The better option for shorter queues is likely at the Bargello or Orsanmichele.

 Climb the Cupola of the Duomo With the Firenzecard

-NOTE: In 2024, none of the sites associated with the Duomo are included in the Firenzecard and it remains uncertain whether these cathedral sights will return to the discount pass in future.
-It may be better to see these sights the day before or after the validity of the Firenzecard and buy online time-slot reservation tickets for the Duomo well in advance.
+NOTE: In 2025, none of the sites associated with the Duomo are included in the Firenzecard.
+It remains uncertain whether these cathedral sights will return to the discount pass in the future.
+Buy tickets for the Duomo sites well in advance for the day before or after the validity of the Firenzecard.

 Is the Firenze Card Value for Money?